List homomorphism problems for signed trees: Terminology and notation

-There is an equivalent alternate definition (see~\cite{rezazasla}).
-A homomorphism of the signed graph $(G,\sigma)$ to the signed graph $(H,\pi)$ is a homomorphism $f$ of the underlying graphs $G$ to $H$, such that for any closed walk $W$ in $(G,\sigma)$ with only unicoloured edges for which the image walk $f(W)$ has also only unicoloured edges, the sign of $f(W)$ in $(H, \pi)$ is the same as the sign of $W$ in $(G,\sigma)$.
+There is an equivalent alternative definition (see~\cite{rezazasla}).
+A homomorphism of the signed graph $(G,\sigma)$ to the signed graph $(H,\pi)$ is a homomorphism $f$ of the underlying graph $G$ to the underlying graph $H$, which maps bicoloured edges of $(G,\sigma)$ to bicoloured edges of $(H,\pi)$, and which for any closed walk $W$ in $(G,\sigma)$ with only unicoloured edges for which the image walk $f(W)$ has also only unicoloured edges, the sign of $f(W)$ in $(H, \pi)$ is the same as the sign of $W$ in $(G,\sigma)$.
 (In other words, negative closed walks map to negative closed walks and positive closed walks map to positive closed walks.)
 This definition does not require switching the input graph before mapping it.
 The equivalence of the two definitions follows from the theorem of Zaslavsky~\cite{zav82b} cited above.
 That result is constructive, and the actual switching required to produce the switching equivalent signed graph $(G,\sigma')$ can be found in polynomial time~\cite{rezazasla}.

 We deduce the following fact.

 \begin{lemma} Suppose $(G,\sigma)$ and $(H,\pi)$ are signed graphs, and $f$ is a mapping of the vertices of $G$ to the vertices of $H$.
 Then $f$ is a homomorphism of the signed graph $(G,\sigma)$ to the signed graph $(H,\pi)$ if and only if $f$ is a homomorphism of the underlying graph $G$ to the underlying graph $H$, which moreover maps bicoloured edges of $(G,\sigma)$ to bicoloured edges of $(H,\pi)$, and for any closed walk $W$ in $(G,\sigma)$ with only unicoloured edges for which the image walk $f(W)$ has also only unicoloured edges, the signs of $W$ and $f(W)$ are the same. \end{lemma}